traitecoevo/plant/doc/design.md

 for consistency with `Patch`, but I think `add_seeds` is possibly clearer.

+## Metacommunity

+A metacommunity is comoposed of multiple patches.

+At the moment these are assumed equally connected (island model for dispersal).
+This extends to seed producing patches, with all seed immediately joining a global seed pool.

 ## Parameters

 We need a pointer to all the parameters that we can use to seed new